prdoyle/bosk/docs/USERS.md

 updates from B are never visible in C's read scope.
 Whatever confusion this might cause, that confusion will be encountered during initial application development, rather than providing surprises when moving to a different environment for production.

-See the `HooksTest` unit test for examples to illustrate the behaviour.

 #### Exception handling